 Call for Abstracts

-This year, we also welcome a separate category for industry-sponsored clinical research.
+We also host a separate category for industry-sponsored clinical research.
 (Please note, this is informational only and not eligible for the Exceptional Poster Award.)

 If accepted, authors are expected to create a poster for display at the Annual Conference, as well as send a PDF of the poster for submission to the Exceptional Poster Award.
 Winners of the Exceptional Poster Award will be announced at the Annual Conference.

-To have your research considered, please submit your abstract by August 11, 2017.
+To have your research considered, please submit your abstract by July 6, 2018 at 11:59 pm EDT.

 Abstract Submission Deadline